Employer of Record in Nigeria

 Nigeria has two options for payroll.

-Skuad’s EOR services handle all HR-related functions including payroll and taxation.
+Skuad’s EOR services handle all HR-related functions including payroll and taxation in Nigeria.
 Get in touch with Skuad experts to learn more!

 Incorporation: How to Set Up a Subsidiary in Nigeria